-Dave Wyper is one of our trustees and is Chair of the charity’s Medical Advisory Committee.
+Dave Wyper is one of our trustees and is Chair of the NSF’s Medical Advisory Committee.

 He recently took part in the Scottish End to End cycling trip to help raise funds for us.
 Here he explains why.

 ‘Medical research is mainly funded by the Government, Industry, or charities.
 As a charity, the Neuroscience Foundation is going through a phase where we need more in our coffers to fund projects and studentships.
 Ideally a generous benefactor or organisation will make a substantial contribution, but smaller amounts add up and like similar small charities, we rely on individuals to hold fund-raising events.
 I saw the Scottish End to End Cycle organised by Peak Tours as an opportunity to do this, and so signed up for it.